StadGent/fractal_styleguide_gent-base-archive/README.md

 </script>
 ```
 So in this example you would need to change the `kitId` to the ID you got from the web team of Digipolis.

+## Third party support

+### AngularJS CLI support (no SASS globbing)
+We provide a `main_cli.scss` file that is essentially the same as `main.scss`, but includes all SASS partials
+the style guide needs without SASS globbing.

+#### IMPORTANT:
+We recommend using the `main_cli.scss` file only when you need to support Angular CLI.